 You may send the hard copies of the application documents by the application deadline.
 This allows us to process the documents earlier, and if you get admitted, the following process will be smoother.

 However, you can also prepare the documents and postpone mailing them until you receive the conditional admission offer.
 If you are admitted, send the documents in the fastest possible way (by courier), making sure they arrive within two weeks.
-If you choose this option, please prepare the certified copies now so that you can send them out at once if necessary.
+If you choose this option, please prepare the certified copies in advance so that you can send them out at once if necessary.
 Getting your documents properly certified can take quite a while.
 If the documents do not arrive on time, the university has the right to withdraw the admission offer.

 Applicants will be informed when their documents have arrived.
 Please note that the documents are first delivered to the university´s Postal Service and are taken to our office once a day.
 If you see that your documents have reached the University of Tartu, it does not necessarily mean we have already started processing your documents.
 Please be patient and wait until you receive a notification via DreamApply, confirming that we have started processing your documents.
 Please note that the application documents will not be returned.